 - Assessment via Check Its, Quiz Its and Target Tracker

 In Years 1-6, children complete a ‘Check It’.
 This is an assessment against age expectation targets using the Rising Stars example statements to help assess.
 This assessment is then inputted onto Target Tracker, our progress tracker system and moderated by subject leader and SLT.
 Assessment information is then analysed to improve children’s future learning.
 Children also complete ‘Quiz Its’.
 A ‘Quiz It’ is completed the term after that particular module finished to help children recap knowledge and to teacher assess what knowledge has been remembered.
 Children go through the quiz after its completion.

 EYFS new Framework 2021 - Reception curriculum is also included in our progression framework and carefully planned for to ensure there is a combination of progression and revisited learning between Reception and Year One.
 Reception children are given a secure grounding in the Prime Areas of learning, ensuring they have a good foundation on which to build through the specific areas, including ‘Understanding The World’.
 Areas of provision are enhanced to ensure children are exposed to vocabulary and they are able to develop their understanding of the past, present and the difference between the two.

 Where possible we use artefacts for children to explore and investigate.
 We believe that handling or viewing real objects enhances the children’s historical knowledge, understanding and skills.

 - Use of sources / bias

-We aim for children to recognise that bias exists in some form in all historical sources, and this needs to be accounted for in their interpretation of evidence.
+We aim for children to recognise that bias exists in some form in many historical sources, and this needs to be accounted for in their interpretation of evidence.